 Your World - A window into life since lockdown

-We're inviting you to share aspects of your life since lockdown through art, for our first ever online exhibition.
-What's important to you right now?
-What's making you happy?
-What are your frustrations?
-What are you dreaming of?
+We invited you to share aspects of your life since lockdown through art, for our first ever online exhibition.
 Here are some of the wonderful entries so far.
 To read the story behind the art, just click on the picture.

 Helen Dowley "It will always remind me of lockdown because I found it by chance on one of the many cycle rides that I’ve had the chance to do with my two boys.
 The bluebells smelt amazing and looked even more stunning and it was peaceful and bathed in the amazing sunshine that we’ve been so lucky to have so much during this time."